You are here

 The Committee on culture of the world organization of United Cities and Local Governments (UCLG) is the global platform of cities, organizations and networks to learn, to cooperate and to launch policies and programmes on the role of culture in sustainable development.

-We have the Agenda 21 for culture as our founding document, the first worldwide document promoting policies and actions by cities and local governments for cultural development.
-It was approved in 2004 by cities and local governments from all over the world to enshrine their commitment to human rights, cultural diversity, sustainability, participatory democracy and creating conditions for peace.
+We work with various founding documents: the Agenda 21 for Culture, approved in 2004 by cities and local governments from all over the world to enshrine their commitment to human rights, cultural diversity, sustainability, participatory democracy and creating conditions for peace; the political declaration 'Culture: Fourth Pillar of Sustainable Development', adopted in Mexico City in 2010; and Culture 21 Actions, approved in Bilbao in March 2015 on the occasion of the first UCLG Culture Summit.

 The mission of the Committee on culture of UCLG is “to promote culture as the fourth pillar of sustainable development through the international dissemination and the local implementation of Agenda 21 for culture”.

 We promote the exchange of experiences and improve mutual learning.
 We analyze global cultural issues and convey the key messages of cities and local governments.

-The Committee on culture of UCLG is co-chaired by Buenos Aires and Mexico City and vice-chaired by Angers, Barcelona, Belo Horizonte, Bilbao, Bogotá, Jeju Province, Paris and Porto Alegre.
+The Committee on culture of UCLG is co-chaired by Buenos Aires, Lisbon and Mexico City and vice-chaired by Barcelona, Bilbao, Bogotá, Jeju, Paris, Porto Alegre and Rome.
 The Committee on culture of UCLG is open to the participation of cities from all continents on an equal basis.

 Adoption of Agenda 21 for culture